 - Wraith Walk is an active ability that increases movement speed by 70% for 4 seconds, on a 1-minute cooldown.
 Taking actions during Wraith Walk immediately cancels the effect.

-The correct talent on this row depends on the encounter.
-Take Tightening Grasp any time the reduced cooldown to Gorefiend's Grasp will provide benefit.
-Grip of the Dead should be your default choice in most Mythic+ situations, except on Sanguine weeks.
-Grip of the Dead may have situational utility in raid encounters as well, depending on your raid composition and encounter strategy.
 Any time the other two talents will not provide benefit during the encounter, you should use Wraith Walk, as having two separate mobility cooldowns gives you a much stronger mobility profile, which has several benefits for any tank.

-Tier 6 (Level 90) Talents for Blood Death Knights
+Tier 6 (Level 45) Talents for Blood Death Knights

 - Bloodworms gives your auto-attacks a chance to summon a guardian pet that will auto-attack your target for 15 seconds.
-When the 15 seconds expires, or when you fall below 50% health, the bloodworm will be killed and heal you for 15% of your missing health.
+When the 15 seconds expires, or when you fall below 50% Health, the bloodworm will be killed and heal you for 15% of your missing Health.
 Multiple bloodworms can be active at the same time; you will summon approximately 5 bloodworms per minute.

-Tier 7 (Level 100) Talents for Blood Death Knights
+Tier 7 (Level 60) Talents for Blood Death Knights

 |?
-Purgatory||✔ Red Thirst||✔ Bonestorm|
+Purgatory||?
+Red Thirst||?
+Bonestorm|